etan63/CS7641/Assignment_4/readme.md

 pandas, numpy, scikit-learn, matplotlib, mdptoolbox-hiive, gym

 # Running
-To run the notebook, simply follow the steps.
+To run the notebook, simply follow the steps:

-Download and unzip the folder
+1. Download and unzip the folder
-1. Replace the files as stated in the modifed code folder.
+2. Replace the files as stated in the modifed code folder.
-2. Run the ipython notebook.
+3. Run the ipython notebook.
 To run simply hit the run all button.